Guide juridique

 Concrete Examples

 Consider a situation where a parent does not comply with the child support amount set by the court.
-The average child support amount in Belgium is about 150 euros per child, but this figure can vary depending on the parents' incomes.
-If a parent pays only 100 euros instead of the 150 euros ordered, the general delegate can help remind the parent of their legal obligations and direct the creditor to services like SECAL to recover the arrears.
+Child support amounts in Belgium typically range from 150 to 350 euros per child depending on the parents' incomes and the child's specific circumstances.
+If a parent pays less than the amount ordered, the general delegate can help remind the parent of their legal obligations and direct the creditor to services like SECAL to recover the arrears.

 Conclusion